triton-inference-server/model_analyzer/docs/config_search.md

 - `--run-config-search-disable` is specified:
   - You must manually specify the batch sizes, instance counts, and request concurrencies you want MA to sweep

-_<strong>Note</strong>: Model Analyzer only checks the syntax of the `model config parameters` and cannot guarantee that the configuration that is generated is loadable by Triton.
+_**Note**: Model Analyzer only checks the syntax of the `model config parameters` and cannot guarantee that the configuration that is generated is loadable by Triton.
 For a complete list of parameters allowed under model_config_parameters, refer to the [Triton Model
-Configuration](https://github.com/triton-inference-server/server/blob/master/docs/user_guide/model_configuration.md). <br><strong>It is your responsibility to ensure the sweep configuration specified works with your model.</strong>_
+Configuration](https://github.com/triton-inference-server/server/blob/master/docs/user_guide/model_configuration.md). <br>**It is your responsibility to ensure the sweep configuration specified works with your model.**_

 ---